Still looking for deals on holiday gifts? Retailers are offering discounts on Cyber Monday

 Consumer spending for Cyber Week — the five major shopping days between Thanksgiving and Cyber Monday — provides a strong indication on how much shoppers are willing to spend during the holiday season.

+Economists, meanwhile, have cautioned strong spending is likely to wane in the coming months.

-But consumers are also relying on savings to fuel their shopping and are facing more pressure from credit card debt, which has been on the rise along with delinquencies.
-They’ve also been embracing “Buy Now Pay Later” payment plans, which allow shoppers to make payments over time without typically charging interest — a model some analysts believe can make acquiring debt too easy.
+Stressed consumers are relying on savings to fuel their shopping and are facing more pressure from credit card debt, which has been on the rise along with delinquencies.
+They’ve also been embracing “Buy Now Pay Later” payment plans, which allow shoppers to make payments over time without – typically – charging interest.

-The National Retail Federation expects shoppers will spend more this year than last year.
-But the pace of spending will slow, growing 3% to 4% compared to 5.4% in 2022, the nation’s largest retail trade group said earlier this month.
+The National Retail Federation expects holiday shoppers to spend more this year than last year.
+But the pace of spending will slow, it said, growing 3% to 4% compared to 5.4% in 2022.

+A clear sense of consumer spending won’t emerge until the government releases sales data for the holiday season, though preliminary data shows some good signs for the retail industry.

+According to Adobe, shoppers spent a record $9.8 billion online Friday — marking a 7.5% jump from last year.
+Meanwhile, Salesforce, which also tracks online shopping, estimated that Black Friday online sales totaled $16.4 billion in the U.S. and $70.9 billion around the world.
+And Mastercard SpendingPulse, which tracks in-person and online spending across all payment forms, reported that overall Black Friday sales excluding automotive rose 2.5% from a year ago — a smaller but still notable jump compared to 2022’s double-digit growth.

+“This is a really good barometer of what to expect for the remainder of the holiday season,” Gustafson said.
+“The overall trend that we saw in traffic is a really positive sign for not only physical retail, but also for e-comm retail — that the consumer is willing to spend when they find out (about significant sales).”

+Electronics, clothing, toys and jewelry were among the categories that saw the most growth this Black Friday, per Adobe.
+Health and beauty products as well as sporting goods also saw significant sales increases.

+Retailers began offering holiday deals in October this year, continuing a trend that started during the COVID-19 pandemic and has been resurrected multiple times due to supply chain clogs or inflation woes.
+But many consumers waited to buy until Black Friday.

+Mickey Chadha, retail expert and vice president at the credit rating agency Moody’s, believes that discounts will likely be quite strong and continue in the coming days, primarily because inventory, especially in discretionary categories, remains higher than demand.
+But he said the deals likely won’t be as good as last year, when retailers had more items on hand.

+The investment bank Jefferies, which tracked 54 retailers during Black Friday, said Monday that it found that a majority of them offered flat discounts compared to last year.
+Still, Salesforce’s data showed discount rates rose to 30% in the U.S. on Black Friday, enticing customers to buy.

+“They’re once again playing a game — and winning the game — of discount chicken, where they wait for retailers to discount to where they feel most comfortable,” said Rob Garf, vice president and general manager of Retail at Salesforce.
+“And that’s what’s happening.”

-According to Adobe Analytics, which tracks online spending, consumers spent $76.7 billion from the beginning of November until Thanksgiving, when major retailers including Amazon, Target and Walmart were already offering online deals geared towards the holidays.
-On Thanksgiving Day, Adobe said shoppers dolled out $5.6 billion, up 5.5% compared to last year.
+According to Adobe’s stats, spending exceeded Black Friday during the weekend as consumers spent $10.3 billion to take advantage of discounts that have been higher than years past.
+On Thanksgiving Day, Adobe said shoppers had spent another $5.6 billion, up 5.5% compared to last year.
 That’s nearly double the amount consumers spent online in 2017, showing the continued shift to online shopping during the gift-giving season.

-Retailers began offering holiday deals in October this year, continuing a trend that started during the COVID-19 pandemic and has been resurrected due to supply chain clogs or inflation woes.

-Rob Garf, Vice President and General Manager of Retail at Salesforce, said some of the earlier deals retailers offered were fairly conservative.
-That changed on Black Friday, when the discount rate began to peak at 30% in the U.S., he said.
-On Thanksgiving, consumers also saw big discounts for toys, electronics and computers, according to Adobe.

-“Consumers feeling economic pressure are taking control of their household finances and have been really diligent and patient,” Garf said.

-“They’re once again playing a game — and winning the game — of discount chicken, where they wait for retailers to discount to where they feel most comfortable,” he said.
-“And that’s what’s happening.”

-Garf said Salesforce’s data showed health and beauty, footwear and active apparel continued to be the hottest categories for discounts.
-He said consumers should expect good deals in those categories on Cyber Monday.

 The resale industry, which has grown in recent years, is also expected to be a significant part of the holiday shopping season.
 Salesforce predicts 17% of holiday gifts this year will come from resale markets like Facebook Marketplace or ThreadUp, as well as brands like Canada Goose, Patagonia and Coach offering resale options on their sites for environmentally-conscious consumers or those who enjoy vintage offerings.